 In 2012 Yarra became the first Victorian Council to be certified carbon neutral and it remains carbon neutral today.
-This reflects our commitment to reducing the City's environmental footprint - the resources we use to live - such as reducing the use of potable water and energy, as well as reducing waste going to landfill.
+This reflects our commitment to reducing the City's environmental footprint - the resources we use to live - such as minimising the use of potable water and energy, as well as decreasing the amount of waste going to landfill.